Rat Trap

-"Rat Trap" is a single by The Boomtown Rats which reached No. 1 in the UK Singles Chart for two weeks in November 1978, the first single by a punk or new wave act to do so.
+"Rat Trap" is a song by the Boomtown Rats, released in October 1978 as the third and final single from the band's second album A Tonic for the Troops.
+It reached No. 1 on the UK Singles Chart for two weeks in November 1978, the first single by a punk or new wave act to do so.

-It was written by Bob Geldof, and produced by Robert John "Mutt" Lange.
-It replaced "Summer Nights", a hit single for John Travolta and Olivia Newton-John from the soundtrack of Grease, at number one in the UK chart after the latter's seven-week reign.
+The song was written by Bob Geldof, and produced by Robert John "Mutt" Lange.
+It replaced "Summer Nights", a hit single for John Travolta and Olivia Newton-John from the soundtrack of Grease, at number one on the UK chart after the latter's seven-week reign.

 Song

-It is a rock song, telling the tale of a boy called Billy who feels the depressing town he lives in is a "rat trap".
+"Rat Trap" is a rock song, telling the tale of a boy called Billy who feels the depressing town he lives in is a "rat trap".